-ArchiveGrid is a collection of over four million archival material descriptions, including MARC records from WorldCat and finding aids harvested from the web.
+ArchiveGrid is a collection of over seven million archival material descriptions, including MARC records from WorldCat and finding aids harvested from the web.
 It is supported by OCLC Research as the basis for our experimentation and testing in text mining, data analysis, and discovery system applications and interfaces, and it provides a foundation for our collaboration and interactions with the archival community.

 ArchiveGrid provides access to detailed archival collection descriptions such as documents, personal papers, family histories, and other archival materials held by thousands of libraries, museums, historical societies, and archives.
 It also provides contact information for the institutions where these collections are kept.

 The majority of archival material descriptions in ArchiveGrid are from WorldCat and primarily represent archival collections held by institutions in the United States.
 This reflects the contribution patterns for descriptions of materials under archival control in WorldCat.
 We may extend ArchiveGrid beyond its current scope if it is necessary to support OCLC Research experimental objectives.

 ArchiveGrid was offered as an OCLC subscription-based discovery service from 2006 until it was discontinued in 2012.
 At that time, OCLC Research released this freely-available ArchiveGrid interface that shares some of the same attributes as the original subscription service.
 Although it is not a full production service, researchers can expect to use it for discovery of archival materials, and archives can work with OCLC Research to have their materials represented in the aggregation in a reliable and persistent way.